nix-community/nixvim/CONTRIBUTING.md

 - `tests.dontRun`: avoid launching this test, simply build the configuration.

-The tests are then runnable with `nix flake check`.
+The tests are then runnable with `nix flake check --all-systems`.

 There are a second set of tests, unit tests for nixvim itself, defined in `tests/lib-tests.nix` that use the `pkgs.lib.runTests` framework.